JNKKKK/NaiveGB/README.md

 ```
 npm run headless
 ```
-Note that in this mode, there is no graphic output.
+Note that in this mode, there is **NO graphic output**.
 In the terminal, you will only see the serial output from `FF01` I/O port (FF01 - SB - Serial transfer data (R/W)).

 ## Test
 ```